 Hawaii has a long and rich tradition of hog hunting.
 (Where do you think they get the pigs they cook at luaus?)
 Precise hog numbers are unknown, but there are enough feral hogs on the islands to be causing significant damage to the natural habitat and just be a general nuisance.
 Hogs may be hunted on Maui, Molokai, Oahu, Kauai, and the Island of Hawaii.

 Unfortunately, the state does have some of the most strict hunting (and firearm) regulations out of all the choices on this list of the best states to hunt hogs.
 Not only is there a bag limit of one hog per day, but each island has its own hunting season and specific regulations.
 Hunting is generally not allowed at night, and while there are some public land opportunities, the hunting is tough if you don't have someone to show you the ropes.

 For this reason, hunting with a guide is probably a better bet in Hawaii.
 Fortunately, there are a number of good guides and hunting with dogs is legal, so your odds of success are very good if you're willing and able to put in the effort on what can potentially be a tough hunt.

 8. South Carolina

-Biologists estimate that approximately 150,000-200,000 feral hogs call South Carolina home, with the majority of them residing along watersheds and near the coast.
-The state has very few regulations for hunting hogs and hunters do not even need a license when hunting on private land.
+Biologists estimate approximately 150,000-200,000 feral hogs call South Carolina home, with the majority of them residing along watersheds and near the coast.
+The state has very few regulations for hunting hogs, and hunters do not even need a license when hunting on private land.